kristinaabramoff/HeartDisease_ML_App/README.md

    pip install streamlit
 Navigate to the project folder:
 - cd to HeartDisease_ML_APP folder

-- "streamlit run app_1.py"
+- "streamlit run app_1.py" -

-This project was done in collaboration with Frank Nguyen, David Rock and Fatema G
+** This project was completed in collaboration with Frank Nguyen, David Rock and Fatema G**